 A shortlist of entries will be compiled by the Community Engagement and Education Unit.

 Three separate panels, one for each year category, will judge the entries.

 A prize of $500 will be awarded to the winning entry for each year category.
 There will also be prizes of $250 to the second placed entries and $125 to the third placed entries in each age group.

 An award of $1,000 will be made to each winning student’s school which should ideally be used to promote civics and citizenship and law-related education within those schools, at the schools’ discretion.

 Winning students and schools will receive a commemorative plaque.
 The winning entries will be uploaded to the Education Zone of the Parliament of Victoria’s website, and by submitting an entry students give permission for this to occur.

 The winners will be announced and presented with their prizes at a presentation on a date to be advised at Parliament House.

-- The competition is open to Victorian students in two categories: Years 7-9 and Years 10-12.
+The competition is open to Victorian students in three year categories: Years 5-6, 7-9 and Years 10-12.